Top 10 Best Beatles Albums

 It seems like a lot of the time, the Beatles' older albums get overlooked, which is a real shame because "A Hard Day's Night" is absolutely fantastic.
 I would even go as far as to say it's one of their top 5 best albums.
 It's got classics like "A Hard Day's Night," "If I Fell," and "Can't Buy Me Love," as well as underrated gems such as "Tell Me Why" and "Things We Said Today."
 I'd recommend this one to just about anybody.
 I'd say it's up there with "Revolver," "Abbey Road," and "Sgt.
 Pepper's."

 I go through phases with Beatles albums.
-The last 20 years, I would have said their later stuff, especially Sgt.
+For the last 20 years, I would have said their later stuff, especially Sgt.
 Pepper and The White Album.
 Recently though, I've rediscovered a passion for A Hard Day's Night.
 Check out You Can't Do That.
 I completely forgot what a brilliant song that is.
 I would put the album in my top 10 just now.

 "Help!" is the soundtrack to probably the best movie the Beatles made.
-It has some good songs on it, like the title track and "Ticket to Ride," but "Yesterday" is by far the best song on the album, and one of the best songs made by the group.
+It has some good songs on it, like the title track and "Ticket to Ride," but "Yesterday" is by far the best song on the album and one of the best songs made by the group.

 Two of Us - A great opening to an underrated album.